buildout/buildout/doc/reference.rst

   distributions don't satisfy requirements, the the buildout will error in offline mode.

+optional-extends
+  Same as the :ref:`'extends' option <extends_option>`, but for optional files.
+  The names must be file paths, not URLs.
+If the path does not exist, it is silently ignored.

+  This is useful for optionally loading a ``local.cfg`` or ``custom.cfg`` with options specific for the developer or the server.

 parts-directory, default: 'parts'
   The directory where generated part artifacts should be installed.
 If this is a relative path, it's evaluated relative to the buildout